 Were you were injured on someone else’s property in Jacksonville, FL?
 If so, you could have a valid claim for compensation.
 You might be able to recover compensation for medical bills, lost wages and more from a negligent property owner.
 Contact an experienced Jacksonville premises liability lawyer at Baggett Law Personal Injury Lawyers to understand your legal rights.

-Our lawyers have nearly six decades of combined legal experience to put behind your case.
+Our lawyers have over eight decades of combined legal experience to put behind your case.
 Since 2012, we’ve recovered tens of millions of dollars for clients recovering from preventable accidents.

 How Baggett Law Personal Injury Lawyers Can Help With a Premises Liability Claim in Jacksonville, FL